Chewy Granola Bars Recipe

 - 1 teaspoon ground cinnamon

 - 1-1/2 cups quick-cooking oats

 - 1 cup raisins or semisweet chocolate chips, optional

-- 1. In a large bowl, cream butter and sugars until light and fluffy.
-Add the honey, vanilla and egg; mix well.
-Combine the flour, cinnamon, baking powder and salt; gradually add to creamed mixture.
-Stir in oats, cereal and nuts.
-Add raisins or chocolate chips if desired.
+- 1. Preheat oven to 350°.
+Cream butter and sugars until light and fluffy.
+Beat in egg, honey and vanilla.
+Whisk together flour, cinnamon, baking powder and salt; gradually beat into creamed mixture.
+Stir in oats, Rice Krispies, nuts and, if desired, raisins.

 Reviews for Chewy Granola Bars

 "instead of 1cup nuts, I used 1/2 c. dried cranberries, and 1/2 cup coconut flakes.
 Delicious!It comes in at 4 points for all of you weight watchers friends. : )"

 "I made these today and the only thing I changed was I used half a cup of Old Fashion Oatmeal and 1 Cup of quick Oats instead of all quick Oats.
 Very Good!
 I will make them again.
 These were done baking at 25 minutes, don't over bake them.
 Some of my edges were a little too browned for my liking.
 My husband came home and ate 4 bars in a row.
 He loved them too.
 I used chopped pecans with Golden Raisins.
 Next time I will try chocolate Chips.
 So Yummy!"